leta199/Linear-Regression/README.md

 -Displayed the key metrics, namely: mean squared error and R^2
 -Displayed the calculated weight and bias from each model

+### RESIDUALS
+The reisudals from my model were plotted against the independent variable x to see the distribution of residuals.
+The expected residuals for a good linear model with approporaite data that fits all the assumptions is a random cloud wuth no trend or "fan" shape.
 ## FINANCE APPLICATION
 To identify how well my model works, it was used on real life data from the Securitites and Exchange Commission.